 Stem Cell Treatment After Fractional Laser

 Stem cells carry powerful growth factors and are highly stimulating to regeneration and healing.
 In conjunction with the DNA Skin Institute, stem cell therapy is now available as an add-on to Fraxel, Fractional CO2 and Dermapen treatments.
 5 days after your procedure, the stem cell solution is applied.
-If you prefer a full Stem Cell Facial performed by our licensed esthetician, please see more information on the facials page.

 How many treatments are necessary to achieve a good response?